Alphaville (band): 2018–present: Collaboration and Eternally Yours

 For the 35th anniversary of the group in 2018, Alphaville held a concert on 25 and 26 May at the Whisky A Go-Go club in Los Angeles, California.
 In 2019, the LA Concert Group issued a limited box set recording of this show containing five CDs, two DVDs and two Blu-ray discs.

 In 2021, Alphaville teamed up with Schiller and released a new version of "Summer in Berlin" as Schiller x Alphaville.

 On 7 February 2022, Gold announced a symphonic album of Alphaville songs to be released by the end of 2022, supported by the release of three singles over the course of the year.
 "Big in Japan" was released on 29 April as the first song from the album.
 On 11 June, "Sounds Like a Melody" was released as the second song from the album, now titled Eternally Yours.
 "Dance With Me" was revealed to be the third song on 27 July, as part of a podcast presented by Gold and his daughter Lily Becker.
-Eternally Yours released on 23 September 2022, containing new symphonic versions of sixteen Alphaville songs, plus a new song also titled "Eternally Yours."
+Eternally Yours released on 23 September 2022, containing new symphonic versions of sixteen Alphaville songs, plus a new song also titled "Eternally Yours".

+On 27 September 2024, a compilation album titled Forever!
+Best of 40 Years was released to commemorate the fortieth anniversary of the group's breakthrough.
+The compilation consisted of three CDs, and contained songs from all of the group's studio albums including Eternally Yours.

 Projects

 Gold has released two solo albums (So Long Celeste, 1992, and United, 1996, both mixing personal creations and covers), alongside his work in the band.

 Lloyd also worked on a project named Atlantic Popes with singer Max Holler, releasing a 13-track CD.

+Alphaville participated in Night of the Proms in 2002, performing "Big in Japan" and "Forever Young".
+Gold also contributed to a group performance of "Let It Be" with other performers at the event.

 On 25–26 May 2018, Alphaville and Marian Gold played two nights at the Whisky a Go Go club in Hollywood.
 The two concerts were also live streamed.

-On 15 March 2019, the album "Forever Young" was remastered for the 35th anniversary.
+On 15 March 2019, the album Forever Young was remastered for the 35th anniversary.

 On 7 May 2021, the albums "Afternoons in Utopia" and "The Breathtaking Blue" was remastered after the successful reissue of the album Forever Young.

 To support the upcoming release of the symphonic album Eternally Yours in 2022, Gold and his daughter Lily Becker began a podcast discussing Alphaville songs and the album.